-Signs and symptoms frequently begin appearing when the animal is approximately ten years or older.
+Signs and symptoms like excessive thirst frequently begin appearing when the animal is approximately ten years or older.
 The sooner the owner suspects and acts, the better it is for their pet.

 How is Cushing diagnosed?

-Starting with the necessary blood tests used for a baseline, several tests can be done to help diagnose the disease.
+Starting with the necessary blood tests used for a baseline, your vet can do several tests to help diagnose the disease.

 The ACTH Simulation Test uses the initial blood test as a baseline.
 Your dog is then injected with ACTH, adrenocorticotrophic hormone, to stimulate the glands to release their hormones.
 A dog will have a significantly elevated level of cortisol.
 The level of cortisol is then measured and compared to the baseline.
 This test cannot differentiate between pituitary and adrenal Cushings.

 The Urine Cortisol/Creatinine Ratio Test also can rule out Cushing’s.